-According to the table, 20(40%) of the respondents agreed that Expulsions reduce indiscipline problems among pupils, 25(50%) disagreed and 5(10%) of the respondents
+According to the table, 20(40%) of the respondents agreed that Expulsions reduce indiscipline problems among pupils, 25(50%) disagreed and 5(10%) of the respondents were not sure. the teachers established that expulsion is not the best solution to indiscipline.
+The school authorities should think of other solutions other than this.

-The teachers revealed that expulsions are not among the best ways of disciplining pupils.
+The pupils revealed that expulsions are not among the best ways of discipline pupils.
 Other punishments should be used other than expulsions.

 It is very important for school authorities to give freedom to the students to develop the self esteem and exercise self control.
 There are many school authorities who use this approach to enforce discipline in schools.
 John Baldock et al (1999).